-It is advisable to apply for a visa well in advance for the planned date of travel.
+It is advisable to apply for a visa well in advance of the planned date of travel.
 The application can be submitted a maximum of 3 months ahead of the trip.
-The processing time for a visa takes usually 15 days and 10 days for the nationals coming from the visa facilitation agreement countries.
+The processing time for a visa is usually 15 days, 10 days for the nationals from the visa facilitation agreement countries.
 In some cases the processing time may take up to 60 days.
 The applications are processed in the order of arrival.
 Expedited requests cannot be taken into consideration, for example, in the case of flight tickets bought in advance.

-Visa application can be downloaded, filled out electronically and printed from the link below.
-Applications are also available in the missions.
+The visa application can be downloaded, filled out electronically and printed from the link below.
+Applications are also available at the missions.